pyconll/pyconll/README.rst

 For packaging new versions, use setuptools version 24.2.0 or greater for creating the appropriate packaging that recognizes the ``python_requires`` metadata.
-Packaging is now accomplished with Github actions so this is less of a concern.
+Final packaging and release is now done with Github actions so this is less of a concern.

 README and CHANGELOG
 ^^^^^^^^^^^^^^^^^^^^